Definition of a preposition

 - The police catch the criminal at the hidden place.

-- You should catch at the lesson in the class.
+- You should catch the lesson at your home.

 51. Cause for